Phoenixmatrix/phoenixmatrix-proxy/README.md

 Web debugging proxy in the spirit of Fiddler and Charles Proxy, written in JavaScript with [Electron Shell](http://electron.atom.io/) and node.

-Tested on MacOSX Yosemite, Windows 8.1 and Ubuntu 14.
+Tested on MacOSX Yosemite, Windows 8.1/10 and Ubuntu 14.

 ## Release notes

+**v0.2.3
+* Updated some dependencies to work with the latest version of Electron
+* With this update, modern browsers shouldn't choke on the TLS version anymore.
+* Regression: A lot of deprecation errors to deal with, and the development mode toolbar now shows up.
+Next release should clean things up.

 **v0.2.2**
 * Some rendering performance improvements
-* No more OpenSSL dependency (using the fantastic [forge](https://github.com/digitalbazaar/forge)
+* No more OpenSSL dependency (using the fantastic [forge](https://github.com/digitalbazaar/forge))
     * That means Windows users can now launch PhoenixMatrix from powershell, cmd.exe, whatever.
 It "just works" on all 3 major platforms.
     * Since the certificates are now generated in javascript synchronously, there's few performance blips the first time.
 This will be addressed in the future.